JaddotWuzHere/Gradient/readme.md

 ## Features
 - Conservation: water levels are conserved when transferred between pools and cannot achieve infinity
-- Multi-level water: fluid height is treated as a continuous/quantized level rather than source blocks
+- Multi-level water: fluid height is treated as a discrete level rather than source blocks
 - Region-based simulation: water state is stored and updated in discrete regions for performance and locality
 - Lazy assimilation: vanilla water converts into simulated water only when interacted with
 - Adjustable tick rates: adjust sim step interval and world sync interval for different hardware/server TPS targets